aantron/lambdasoup/docs/CONTRIBUTING.md

   of performance improvements to be made.
 - Lambda Soup could extend CSS with parent, ancestor, previous sibling, and adjacent previous sibling combinators.
 These are the natural inverses of the standard combinators.
+There are also some potentially useful extensions in jQuery, such as `:has`, that Lambda Soup could borrow.
+- Lambda Soup could also support XPath for selection.
+XPath does seem to be much less familiar to people, on average, however.
 - Lambda Soup relies on [Ocamlnet's parser][nethtml] for HTML.
 This parser, like every other, has quirks, such as the way it handles attributes without a value and the fact that it does not resolve entities.
 Lambda Soup is also completely reliant on it for dealing properly with character encodings.
-We may need to work around some of these behaviors and/or parametrize Lambda Soup over parsers.

 Of course, this is aside from any bugs that may be found :)